 There are many different shooting styles and techniques when it comes to landscape photography.
 Here's a breakdown of some of them to help get you started.

 Shutter priority is the same concept, only you manually set the shutter speed.
 This is a great way of working your way up to full manual mode, where you can control all the settings.
-You'll need to use manual for astro, really, so landscape is a great discipline to help you learn the skills.
+You'll generally need to use manual for astro so landscape photography is a great discipline to help you learn the skills.

 There are also different shooting modes.
-For landscape photography you'd normally be using single shot mode.
+For landscape photography, you'd normally be using single-shot mode.
 If, however, you wanted to shoot a moving object in your scene, for example, an animal, burst/drive mode would be beneficial to use here.
-In this mode, the camera takes numerous different shots as long as you hold the shutter button down.
+In this mode, the camera takes numerous different shots for as long as the shutter button is held down.

-In summer, it goes without saying there's usually lots of light.
+In summer, the blessing and challenge is that there's usually lots of light.
 To avoid overexposing your landscape scene, use an aperture of between around f9-f14 to make sure the whole scene is in focus and not to allow too much light through the lens.
 You can also overcome this by increasing the shutter speed if you don't want to capture movement in your photo.
 Consider using an ND filter if you need to limit the amount of light going through the lens, particularly if you are working with a slower shutter speed.
-This is a great way to add more drama to cloud cover, when shooting on dull days.
+This is a great way to add more drama to cloud cover when shooting on dull days.

 In the Fall, you will likely want to capture the beautiful colors of fallen leaves.
-Using a polarizer here can help reduce glare from the leaves and boost the colours.
-If you're shooting water in your landscape, a polarizer will also eliminate reflections in the surface.
-Some cameras have an autumn colours setting in the creative section of the camera menu.
+Using a polarizer here can help reduce glare from the leaves and boost the colors.
+If you're shooting water in your landscape, a polarizer will also eliminate reflections on the surface.
+Some cameras have an 'autumn colors' setting in the creative section of the camera menu.

 When you are thinking about techniques, make sure you consider light.
 How does the cloud affect the light?
-Generally, the denser the cloud, the softer the light.
-A perfect day would be light clouds to disperse the light and create recognisable shadows and good color.
+If you're shooting on a very overcast day, the light will be soft, but also very flat.
 The quality of light will determine which ISO you use.
-You only really have to change your iso if you're shooting in full manual mode, but a general rule of thumb is better quality light = lower iso, and low quality light = higher iso.
-For night and astrophotography you may need to use quite a high ISO to make sure you're capturing light as efficiently as possible.
+You only really have to change your ISO if you're shooting in full manual mode, but a general rule of thumb is better quality light = lower iso, and low-quality light = higher iso.
+For night and astrophotography, you may need to use quite a high ISO to make sure you're capturing light as efficiently as possible.
 If you're worried about higher ISO creating grain, we do have a guide to reducing noise in astrophotography.

 How to do landscape photography: Location & Times

-Doesn't matter if you prefer cityscapes, classic landscapes, or even seascapes - you need to find interesting places to shoot, and know how they look at different times of day (or in different weather and light conditions).
+It doesn't matter if you prefer cityscapes, classic landscapes, or even seascapes - you need to find interesting places to shoot, and know what they look like at different times of day (or in different weather and light conditions).
 While we can't tell you where to go and shoot, these are our tips on what to look for, and when.

-When choosing your location, you want to decide what type of scene you’d like to photograph.
+First, you want to decide what type of landscape you want to shoot.
 Within landscape photography, you could photograph the mountains, lakes, deserts, coastal landscapes, rivers and waterfalls, woodlands and forests, national parks, rolling hills, and snowy landscapes - to name a few.
-Then once you’ve decided on a location you’ll likely have to narrow it down even further to a specific area within that type of landscape.
+Once you have an idea of your preferred scene, you can then find a more specific location.
 If that all seems a bit daunting to a beginner - see what types of landscapes are local to your area for you to dip your toe in, and go from there.

 If you are looking to go further afield, researching your trip beforehand can save you so much time.
 Take inspiration from other photographers you like - we'd recommend people like Sam Binding and David Driver for classical landscapes, Graphic.Cal for urban landscapes, and Neil Harrison for seascapes and nature.
 If there's a particular photo of theirs you like, see if you can head to the same location and put your own spin on it.
 Instagram is great for finding new locations, as is Pinterest and blog posts.